Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Introduction

 Kolmogorov--Arnold networks (KAN) are function approximators based on the Kolmogorov--Arnold representation theorem~\cite{Kolmogorov1957,Arnold1957}, which states that any multivariate continuous function can be decomposed into compositions and sums of univariate functions.
 Recently, Liu et al.~\cite{Liu2024KAN} introduced KAN as a neural network architecture in which learnable activation functions are placed on edges rather than nodes, demonstrating competitive or superior performance compared to multilayer perceptrons in terms of both accuracy and interpretability.

 The quantum extension of KAN has been explored in several recent works~\cite{KunduQKAN2024,Wakaura2024VQKAN}.
+KAN architectures have also been employed \emph{within} quantum workflows---for example, as the function approximator in reinforcement-learning-based quantum architecture search~\cite{KANQAS2024}---which is distinct from realizing the KAN itself on a quantum circuit.
 In particular, the Chebyshev-based continuous quantum KAN (CCQKAN)~\cite{ChebyshevQKAN2024} uses Chebyshev polynomials of the first kind as the basis for edge activation functions, encoding both the basis vector $\bm{T}(x)$ and the coefficient vector $\bm{c}$ as quantum amplitude states and computing their inner product via a SWAP test~\cite{Buhrman2001}.
 The CCQKAN architecture admits two extreme execution strategies for a two-layer $[n,n,1]$ network with Chebyshev degree $d$: (a) \emph{fully parallel} evaluation, which allocates a separate qubit register to each of the $(n^2+n)$ edges and requires $Q_{\mathrm{par}} = (n^2+n)\lceil\log_2(d+1)\rceil$ qubits but only one circuit execution per layer; and (b) \emph{fully sequential} evaluation, which reuses a single $Q_{\mathrm{seq}} = \lceil\log_2(d+1)\rceil$-qubit register but requires $(n^2+n)$ separate circuit executions.
 For instance, a $[4,4,1]$ network with $d=5$ requires either 60 qubits (parallel) or 3 qubits with 20 separate circuit calls per layer (sequential).

 Between these extremes, alternative encoding strategies that batch multiple edge evaluations into a single circuit may offer a more favorable trade-off.
-Data re-uploading circuits~\cite{PerezSalinas2020} have demonstrated that re-encoding classical data at multiple points within a single circuit can enhance expressibility; a similar principle---encoding information from multiple edges into a single quantum state---motivates the present work.
+Data re-uploading circuits~\cite{PerezSalinas2020} have demonstrated that encoding more classical information into fewer qubits (at the cost of circuit depth) can be a favorable trade-off; the present work pursues a related but distinct strategy---consolidating information from multiple edges into a single amplitude state.